 all their possessions.
 Tensions, which had been building over the last few months, seemed to be coming to a head, and we heard rumours that Ecuador was about to completely close its border to Venezuelans.

 So we were expecting a hectic day at the border, and were astonished when we arrived to a completely different scene from that in August.
-There were no snaking queues, we went straight up to the immigration desk to get our exit stamps for Ecuador, crossed into Colombia and spent about 15 minutes getting entry stamps and a temporary import permit for Tortuga, and we were on our way!
+There were no snaking queues; we went straight up to the immigration desk to get our exit stamps for Ecuador; crossed into Colombia and spent about 15 minutes getting entry stamps and a temporary import permit for Tortuga; and we were on our way!
 A 45-minute crossing as opposed to the 6 hours it took us in August!
-We noticed a significant UN presence at the border as well as Red Cross stations, so it seems that international help has arrived and enabled the border officials to handle the influx of refugees, as well as providing Venezuelans with much needed food, shelter and medical care.
-It was also interesting to see that quite a lot of Venezuelans were actually now heading north, presumably back to Venezuela, though we are not sure if this is because they had renewed hope
+We noticed a significant UN presence at the border as well as some Red Cross vaccination stations, so it seems that international help has arrived and enabled the border officials to better handle the influx of refugees, as well as providing Venezuelans with much needed food, shelter and medical care.
+It was also interesting to see that quite a lot of Venezuelans were actually now heading north, presumably back to Venezuela, though we are not sure if this is because they

 Fi and Mariposa!